hismailbulut/Neoray/README.md

 # Neoray (Work in progress)
-Neovim GUI Client, in Golang using SDL2
+Simple and lightweight neovim GUI client.